 The strongest asset protection tool in the world – the offshore trust:

-Additional reasons to have your own offshore corporation
+Here are some additional reasons to have your own offshore corporation:

-Offshore company formation - Privacy, profits & prestige.
+Offshore company formation – Privacy, profits & prestige.
 In the computer age, more than ever, many people are concerned about litigious attorneys, employers/employees, ex-spouses, ex-business partners, big brother and others invading their privacy.
 Would you like to have accounts with total confidentiality from the above intruders?
-Would you like to have the option of investing in high-yielding mutual funds and other strategies offshore that aren't available at home?
+Do you want the option of investing in high-yielding mutual funds and other strategies offshore that aren’t available at home?
 Would you like to give yourself the prestige and credibility of being the founder or officer of your own international company?
-Would you like to expand your business and offer your products or services to a worldwide marketplace, while at the same time, maintaining your confidentiality?
+Do you want to expand your business and offer your products or services to a worldwide marketplace, while at the same time, maintaining your confidentiality?

 All of these benefits, and more, can be made available through your own International Business Company (IBC).